mslegrand/svgR/README.md

 # Installation

-1. For install drat
+1. Install  the drat package manager.

 ```
 install.packages("drat", repos="http://cran.rstudio.com")
 ```
-2.
-Add one line to your .Rprofile file (or to Rprofile.site):
+2. Add one line to your .Rprofile file (or to Rprofile.site)

 ```

 drat:::add("mslegrand")
 ```
 3. install